International Flavors & Fragrances Inc. research snapshot

 Business essence

-IFF is paid because consumer brands need trusted taste, scent, texture, health, bioscience, and formulation inputs that make products repeatable, differentiated, safe, and acceptable to regulators and end customers.
+IFF is paid because consumer brands need trusted taste, scent, texture, health, bioscience, and formulation inputs that make everyday products repeatable, differentiated, safe, and acceptable to regulators and end customers.

 Moat